Withdrawal from Marijuana

 Relapse continues to be one of the most trying aspects of addiction, made all the worse by cravings.
 One of the challenges with marijuana is, with its increasing legal status, it’s very easy to come by regardless of your environment.

-To counteract cravings, there are three things you should do.
+To counteract cravings, there are several things you can do.

-- Use breathing and relaxation techniques to take yourself out of the situation.
+Soothe yourself.
+Use breathing and relaxation techniques.
+Go for a walk.
+Listen to music.
+Take a bath.
 Ideally, this will calm your body, making you able to see the big picture instead of the immediate gratification of marijuana.

-- Find a new activity.
+Distract yourself.
+Find a new activity.
 If you become fixated on using marijuana, then you need to find another activity to busy yourself with.
 The best kind of activity is something physical where you end up concentrating on the task at hand instead of thinking about using marijuana.
-A jog, a pickup game, or workout are all great ways to stay clean.
+A jog, a pickup game, or workout are all great ways to stay sober.

 Marijuana Withdrawal Treatment